AbdulhaleemSiddiqui/Abdulhaleem-62902-HCI/Phase 2.md

 #### 1. Urdu voice Recognition. ####
 #### 2. Multiple social on one screen. ####

-From the list of tasks that you provided in phase 1, select 1 or 2 that you intent to implement in your application or provide ease to the society by applying HCI concepts to that task.
+These are 2 tasks that we implement in our application .

 ##Need Finding##